Danish in the 19th century

 Ongoing work on grammatical change and variation in 19th-century Danish

 In 2020–2021 I worked as a research assistant at the Department of Nordic Studies and Linguistics (NorS) at the University of Copenhagen.
 Having access to the linguistic resources of the department, such as the collection of the Centre for Dialectology, inspired me to a number of investigations of earlier Danish, in particular variation and change in the 19th century.
-Since 2021 I have also been an external member of the research group Grammatik i 1800-tallet [Grammar in the 19th century] at the Danish Language Council.
+From 2021 to 2024 I was also an external member of the research group Grammatik i 1800-tallet [Grammar in the 19th century] at the Danish Language Council.

 The 19th century is an exciting period in the history of Danish.
 The number and quality of our linguistic sources increase dramatically in this period, which also saw the establishment of linguistics as an independent academic discipline.
 At the same time a number of societal changes – such as increased urbanization and the introduction of compulsory schooling in 1814 – led to a process of standardization and dialect levelling which progressed even further in the 20th century.